k2KARTIKEY/k2KRTIKEY/README.md

-# Hi, I'm Kartikeya 👋
+# Hi, I'm Kartikey 👋

 ## About Me
 - 💻 Currently focusing on **Data Structures and Algorithms (DSA) in C++**